Totally Travel

 Cheetah Project

-Day 1 (Monday)
+Day 1

 Arrive into Windhoek Airport (airport code WDH) and you’ll be met by our staff and taken straight to the sanctuary – your home for the duration of your trip.
 Settle in and get to know your fellow volunteers, the permanent members of staff and the animals who also call this place home.